Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Discussion: Toward a Simple Description of Molecular Gas in Star-forming Galaxies

-Here we have used that $\mu_{\rm mol.}$\,=\,\ssfr/\sfe\, and that the \ssfr\ and \sfe\ of the starburst are $\nicefrac{\ssfr}{\ssfr^{\rm pre-burst}}$\,=\,boost$_{\ssfr}$ and $\nicefrac{\sfe}{\sfe^{\rm pre-burst}}$\,=\,(boost$_{\ssfr})^{\gamma_{\sfe}}$, respectively.
-In Fig. \ref{fig:fgasinSB}a we plot the variation of the typical ratio between mid-burst and pre-burst gas-to-stellar mass ratio as a function of \ssfr-excess.
-This average trend is the result of pairing up each point on the dotted curve for the evolution of $\mu_{\rm mol.}(\ssfr)$ for starbursts in Fig. \ref{fig:loon}b with a position on the corresponding relation for normal galaxies (dashed line in the same figure) by means of the boost-value $b_{\ssfr}^{\rm max}$ at the peak of the \ssfr-dependent boost distribution (see Fig. \ref{fig:boostdistrib} and Sect. \ref{sect:boostspec}).
-Note that this calculation assumes the stellar mass in the starbursting galaxy and its pre-burst, main-sequence state to be equal.
+Here we have used that $\mu_{\rm mol.}$\,=\,\nicefrac{sSFR}{SFE} and that the sSFR and SFE of the SB are $\nicefrac{\ssfr}{\ssfr^{\rm pre-burst}}$\,=\,boost$_{\ssfr}$ and $\nicefrac{\sfe}{\sfe^{\rm pre-burst}}$\,=\,(boost$_{\ssfr})^{\gamma_{\sfe}}$, respectively.
+In Figure \ref{fig:fgasinSB}(a) we plot the variation of the typical ratio between mid-burst and pre-burst gas-to-stellar mass ratio as a function of \ssfr\ excess.
+This average trend is the result of pairing up each point on the dotted curve for the evolution of $\mu_{\rm mol.}(\ssfr)$ for SBs in Figure \ref{fig:loon}(b) with a position on the corresponding relation for normal galaxies (dashed line in the same figure) by means of the boost-value $b_{\ssfr}^{\rm max}$ at the peak of the \ssfr-dependent boost distribution (see Figure \ref{fig:boostdistrib} and Section \ref{sect:boostspec}).
+Note that this calculation assumes the stellar mass in the starbursting galaxy and its pre-burst, MS state to be equal.
 By neglecting the fact that stellar mass has been added to the system during the first phase of the burst, our estimate of the ratio of mid-burst to pre-burst gas fraction effectively represents an upper limit.
-This simplification also makes the average trends in Fig. \ref{fig:fgasinSB} independent of stellar mass and redshift, because all dependence of the absolute value of the pre-burst gas fraction on these two factors (see e.g. Fig. \ref{fig:fgasscatter}) is eliminated.
-The hatched/shaded regions straddling the median trend for $\mu_{\rm mol.}/\mu_{\rm mol.}^{\rm pre-burst}$ reflect the 1\,$\sigma$ uncertainty on the relation between average boost and \ssfr\ (see also Fig. \ref{fig:boostconvert}a). \\ Based on the theoretical understanding derived from the 2-SFM approach, we are for the first time also able to infer -- in a statistical sense -- the pre-burst gas fractions of the starburst galaxies in our reference sample, i.e. of eight local ULIRGs from \citet{downessolomon98} and of three high-redshift starbursts studied by \citet{magdis12b}.
-We do so under the same assumptions as already used to derive the theoretical curve discussed above and superimpose our estimates on the 2-SFM prediction in both panels of Fig. \ref{fig:fgasinSB}.
-Given that the typical \ssfr-excess of our reference starbursts is about a factor ten, their median $\mu_{\rm mol.}/\langle\mu_{\rm mol.}^{\rm pre-burst}\rangle$ of $\sim$0.35 is in quite good agreement with the 2-SFM prediction for the scenario of the `direct' boost-function (black line in Fig. \ref{fig:fgasinSB}a).
-For the most common starbursts, which have a (s)\sfr-boost equal to four, the molecular mass-to-stellar mass ratio half-way through the burst is expected to lie between 50\% (30\%) of its initial value for the direct (merger-corrected) boost-function.\\ It is interesting to explicitly compare our constraints on the gas fraction decrease during the starburst phase with that expected in the case that the starburst is triggered by a major merger.
-We approximate the \sfr-evolution during the interaction-induced burst by a top-hat function such that, at a time $t_{1/2}^{\rm merger}$ after the beginning of the burst, stellar mass and gas mass become \mstar\,=\,$M_{\star}^{\rm pre-burst}$\,+\,\sfr${\times}t_{1/2}^{\rm merger}$ and $M_{\rm mol.}$\,=\,$M_{\rm mol.}^{\rm pre-burst}$\,-\,\sfr${\times}t_{1/2}^{\rm merger}$.
+This simplification also makes the average trends in Figure \ref{fig:fgasinSB} independent of stellar mass and redshift, because all dependence of the absolute value of the pre-burst gas fraction on these two factors (see e.g. Figure \ref{fig:fgasscatter}) is eliminated.
+The hatched/shaded regions straddling the median trend for $\mu_{\rm mol.}/\mu_{\rm mol.}^{\rm pre-burst}$ reflect the 1\,$\sigma$ uncertainty on the relation between average boost and \ssfr\ (see also Figure \ref{fig:boostconvert}(a)). \\ Based on the theoretical understanding derived from the 2-SFM approach, we are for the first time also able to infer -- in a statistical sense -- the pre-burst gas fractions of the SB galaxies in our reference sample, i.e. of eight local ULIRGs from \citet{downessolomon98} and of three high-redshift SBs studied by \citet{magdis12b}.
+We do so under the same assumptions as already used to derive the theoretical curve discussed above and superimpose our estimates on the 2-SFM prediction in both panels of Figure \ref{fig:fgasinSB}.
+Given that the typical \ssfr\ excess of our reference SBs is about a factor of 10, their median $\mu_{\rm mol.}/\langle\mu_{\rm mol.}^{\rm pre-burst}\rangle$ of $\sim$0.35 is in quite good agreement with the 2-SFM prediction for the scenario of the ``direct" boost function (black line in Figure \ref{fig:fgasinSB}(a)).
+For the most common SBs, which have an (s)\sfr\ boost equal to four, the molecular mass-to-stellar mass ratio half-way through the burst is expected to lie around 35\% (45\%) of its initial value for the direct (merger-corrected) boost function.\\ It is interesting to explicitly compare our constraints on the gas fraction decrease during the SB phase with that expected in the case that the SB is triggered by a major merger.
+We approximate the \sfr\ evolution during the interaction-induced burst by a top-hat function such that, at a time $t_{1/2}^{\rm merger}$ after the beginning of the burst, stellar mass and gas mass become \mstar\,=\,$M_{\star}^{\rm pre-burst}$\,+\,\sfr${\times} t_{1/2}^{\rm merger}$ and $M_{\rm mol}$\,=\,$M_{\rm mol}^{\rm pre-burst}$\,-\,\sfr${\times} t_{1/2}^{\rm merger}$.
 We write the mid-burst gas fraction as